PHYX-T/DMS/README.md

 ## Backlog Seeding
 - Actions → run “Seed Backlog” to create milestones, labels, and issues from `.github/backlog.json`.

+## Workflows
+- CI (Python): Lint (Ruff), format (Black), and run tests (Pytest) on pushes/PRs to `main`.
+- Seed Backlog: Creates milestones/labels/issues from `.github/backlog.json` (manual trigger).
+- Close Milestone: Closes a milestone by title; default is “M0 – Foundation” (manual trigger).
+- Kickoff Milestone Issues: Creates only the issues for a selected milestone; default “M1 – Domain Models” (manual trigger).
+- Auto‑Add Issues to Project: New issues are auto-added to a GitHub Project (see setup below).

+Setup for Auto‑Add Issues
+- Create a GitHub Project (Projects v2) under your user or org.
+- In repo Settings → Variables → Actions, add `PROJECT_V2_NUMBER` with the project number from the URL.
+- New issues will be added to that project automatically.

 ## Session Summary (What We Set Up)
 - Repo scaffolding with domain-first structure and `AGENTS.md` contributor guide.
 - Python minimal API server with endpoints: `/`, `/health`, `/validate`, `/duplicate`, `/duplicates/*`.